arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

     (from ``decor.place('(location 4 0.16667)', iclamp, '"iclamp"')``) is treated as 3 separate
     line sources with inhomogeneous current density per length unit.
-This inhomogeneity is due to the fact that the total transmembrane current per CV may distributed across multiple segments with varying surface area.
+This inhomogeneity is due to the fact that the total transmembrane current per CV may be distributed across multiple segments with varying surface area.
 The transmembrane current is assumed to be constant per unit length per segment.